 The history of Lacrosse began among North American Indian tribes.
 As early as the 1400s, the Iroquois, Huron, Algonquin and other tribes were playing the game.
 In its beginnings lacrosse, then called baggataway, was a wide-open game that was part religious ritual and part military training.

-A Whole Lot
+A Whole Lot of Sticks

 The game has always required tremendous athletic skill.
 In early games, just running up and down the field was a great feat.
 Goals could be as far as 500 yards to half a mile apart and no sidelines limited the playing area.
 Games lasted two to three days with “time outs” between sundown and sunup.
 Teams had as many as 1,000 players vying to move a small, deerskin ball past their opponent’s goal.
 Players used three- to four-foot long sticks with small nets on the end to throw, catch and carry the ball.
 With all of those sticks and only one ball, a lot of extra-curricular activity occurred.